segmentrouting/polarfly/README.md

 # polarfly

+Note: topogen/edge-list.py and topogen/topos is borrowed from https://github.com/IntelLabs/PolarFly

 This project is setup to model Polarfly topologies of various size and in some cases has containerlab topology definitions and config files to them.
 For example the radix 8 Polarfly topology results in a 57 node single tier network.
 In the case of larger topologies, the Containerlab VXLAN tool may be used to connect nodes across host servers or VMs.

 ## Use the edgelist.py tool to generate a basic Polarfly edge list